gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 Message ordering limits how operations can be reordered between when they are initiated and when they are handled on the target node.
-It only applies within a given pair of initiating and target endpoints (or contexts).
-Libfabric does not provide any way to control ordering between operations on different endpoint pairs.
+It only applies to operations across a fixed pair of initiating and target endpoints (or contexts).
+Libfabric does not provide any way to control ordering between operations across different transmit/receive endpoint pairs.

 The message ordering settings differentiate between operations for messages, RMA, and native atomics.
 The most important of these for